 Located on the east coast of Sicily, Mount Etna is one of the world’s most active volcanoes.
 Its eruptions occur at the summit, where there are four craters: the Voragine and the Bocca Nuova, formed in 1945 and 1928 respectively, the Northeast Crater, the highest point on Etna (3330 m) and the Southeast Crater, which has recently been the most active of the four.

 Starting in February 2021, the Southeast Crater produced a series of intense lava fountains coloring the night sky in hues of orange and red.
-Over the course of the following weeks, the volcano produced lava fountains reaching as high as 1.5 km.
+Over the course of the following weeks, the volcano produced lava fountains reaching as high as 1.5 km (about 1 mi).

 These spectacular explosions are amongst the highest observed at the Southeast Crater in recent decades.
-In the past, lava fountains reaching the same height were only observed at the Voragine crater in December 2015 – with lava fountains of over 2000 m.
+In the past, lava fountains reaching the same height were only observed at the Voragine crater in December 2015 – with lava fountains of over 2,000 m (6,600 ft).

 Different satellites carry different instruments that can provide a wealth of complementary information to understand volcanic eruptions.
 Once an eruption begins, optical instruments can capture the various phenomena associated with it, including lava flows, mudslides, ground fissures, and earthquakes.